nus-cs2103/website-base/admin/index-tee3201-fragment.md

    * Submission: via Canvas assignments
    * File name: `{Your Name}.mp4`  e.g., `Jun Hao.mp4`
 1. **Code Reuse Declaration**:
-   * Submit this survey (on Canvas) to declare your level of code reuse in the project.
+   * Submit the Canvas survey 'Code Reuse Declaration' when it opens in week 13, to declare your level of code reuse in the project.
    * This is compulsory.
 You <span class="text-danger">must submit this even if you did not reuse</span> any code.

 </div>